-Here’s an analogy: it might be easy for a bank robber to disguise themselves as a security guard or a janitor.
+Here’s an analogy: it might be easy for bank robbers to disguise themselves as security guards or janitors.
 It’s much harder for them to explain away the fact that they’re shoveling money into a bag.
-The common actions of malware—unauthorized creation or deletion of files, attempting buffer overflows, heap spraying, etc.— are all completely transparent to SentinelOne as it monitors endpoints from the kernel space on up.
-What’s more, our solution keeps a record of how each suspected malware event affects a given endpoint, allowing administrators to rectify viral damage and conduct detailed digital forensics.
+The common actions of malware—unauthorized creation or deletion of files, attempting buffer overflows, heap spraying, etc.— are all entirely transparent for SentinelOne as it monitors endpoints from the kernel space on up.
+Moreover, our solution records how each suspected malware event affects a given endpoint, allowing administrators to rectify viral damage and conduct detailed digital forensics.
 These features are a small part of why we’ve even been named a Leader in the Gartner Magic Quadrant for Endpoint Protection.

 How to Choose an Endpoint Protection Platform (EPP)

 The best endpoint protection platforms use a multi-layered defense against sophisticated threats, combining signatures, static AI, and behavioral AI to protect, detect, and respond to threats in real-time, at machine speed, according to security policies set by security admins.

 An ideal endpoint protection solution should include the following functionalities: